himmAllRight/himmAllRight-source/content/post/rx580-upgrade.md

 Nothing.

 #### The Possible 'Solution'
-I eventually narrowed the problem being caused by issues with the GPU, despite it showing up fine in my pci devices.
+I eventually narrowed down that the problem was being caused by issues with the GPU, despite it showing up fine in my pci devices.
 If it wasn't the GPU, it was likely the motherboard....
 So I figured the next best (and easier) step was to swap in another card and see if it worked.
-Not having a spare graphics card on hand, and not being able to borrow one easily due to COVID-19 lockdown, my option was to order one.
+Not having a spare graphics card on hand, and not being able to borrow one due to COVID-19 lockdown, my only option was to order one.

 Fixing the display issues on my workstation was not an *urgent* issue.
 However, without the ability to connect to a display I couldn't easily